Why do Water Women choose Yamamoto Japanese Limestone Neoprene?

 Yamamoto uses incredibly pure rock, mined from Mount Kurohime in Japan.
 Based on current estimates the world’s petrochemical resources will last only another 50 years.
 There are enough limestone reserves to last 3.000 years.

-There is also Bioprene, a neoprene made from organic matter like crushed oyster shells, Tri-Laminate brands such as Sharkskin, and Yulex, made from natural plant-based rubber.
+There is also Bioprene, a a variant of limestone neoprene made from organic matter like crushed oyster shell.

-Japanese Limestone Neoprene is the best rubber foam on the market
+Japanese Limestone Neoprene is the most premium rubber foam on the market

-We use Yamamoto neoprene.
-It is significantly ‘cleaner’ product than its petrochemical counterpart, but it is not without its environment impact.
-However, the factory has recently gone 100% renewable.
+We use Yamamoto neoprene to deliver the best combination of performance and durability, but it is not without its environment impact.
+However, the neoprene factory has recently gone 100% renewable.

 We believe that it's durability, higher levels of warmth, flex and water resistance (94% compared to 60-70% with traditional neoprene, which also means it dries much quicker - no cold wetsuit to shiver into when you are using it frequently) make it the best product on the market today.